devrohaan/TCD-Research-Innovation/README.md

 - Attend agency events.
 - Attend pre-bid conferences.
 - Education sessions through Webinars.
 > Attend government agencies' pre-bid meetings and networking sessions to meet stakeholders, understand their strategic plan about its upcoming priorities and anticipate future business opportunities.
+These events create new contracting opportunities or help a company to renew the contract that is going to expire. is going to expire.

 – Call the office(s) listed and make an appointment: